PhD Candidate in Interaction Design and Learning Technologies

 Salary and conditions

-The period of employment is 4 years with required duties or 3 years without duties.
+The period of employment is 4 years with required duties.

 It is a prerequisite you can be present at and accessible to the institution daily.